mikes222/mapsforge_flutter/README.md

        - packages/mapsforge_flutter/assets/patterns/deciduous.svg
     ...

+### Loading an offline map

-Load the mapfile which holds the openstreetmap (r) data:
+Load the mapfile which holds the openstreetmap (r) data: Mapfiles are files specifically designed for mobile use and provide the information about an area in condensed form.
+Please visit the original project for more information about how to download/generate them.

     String _localPath = await FileHelper.findLocalPath();